Introduces partitioned model to organise and represent multiple models.

 18.104.22.168.1 Drop Model or Drop Partition

-Oracle Machine Learning for SQL supports dropping a single model partition for a given partition name.
+Oracle Data Mining supports dropping a single model partition for a given partition name.

 If only a single partition remains, you cannot explicitly drop that partition.
 Instead, you must either add additional partitions prior to dropping the partition or you may choose to drop the model itself.
 When dropping a partitioned model, all partitions are dropped in a single atomic operation.
 From a performance perspective, Oracle recommends